The story of drinking in early America began before the Revolutionary War and continued after it.

 Drinking in early America had been controlled by the tightly knit family and social fabric.
 But now it was increasingly an individualistic activity.
 It became associated with masculine aggression and antisocial behavior by the early 19th century.11

 Also, alcohol use became segregated by gender and age.
-Unfortunately, this encouraged excessive drinking.
+But this encouraged excessive drinking.
 As a result, concern over abusive drinking was common.
 “As community life in the colonies became less cohesive and structured, the social sanctions that had kept drunkenness to a minimum began to lose their power.”12

 The Revolution had caused a shift in drinking in early America.
 The British blockade had prevented importing sugar and molasses.
 This disrupted rum production.
-However, George Washington wanted the beverage for his troops.
-“I have written to the Commissary urging him if possible to have a pretty good stock of rum at the forts to supply more constantly the fatigue parties.”13 Fortunately, whiskey was available.
+Yet George Washington wanted the beverage for his troops.
+“I have written to the Commissary urging him if possible to have a pretty good stock of rum at the forts to supply more constantly the fatigue parties.”13 But whiskey was available.
 Scot-Irish immigrants who had settled on the frontier widely produced it.14

 Even before the Revolution, whiskey had become the preferred way to use surplus grains west of the Appalachian Mountains.
 Because of the expansion of a corn belt in Kentucky and Ohio, there was a corn glut.
-However, there were no roads in the region and most transportation was by packhorse.
+But there were no roads in the region and most transportation was by packhorse.
 It cost more to transport corn or grain than it could bring on the eastern markets.
 So farmers simply distilled it into “liquid assets.”
 Then, they easily shipped or bartered it.
 Practically every farmer made whiskey and it became a medium of exchange.15

 One farmer explained.
 “Distant from a permanent market, and separate from the Eastern coasts by mountains.
 We have no means of bringing the product of our lands to sale either by grain or meal.
 We are therefore distillers.”16